kubernetes/kops/docs/cli/kops_export_kubecfg.md

 ### Options

 ```
-      --admin               export the cluster admin user and add it to the context
+      --admin duration[=18h0m0s]   export a cluster admin user credential with the given lifetime and add it to the cluster context
       --all                        export all clusters from the kops state store
   -h, --help                       help for kubecfg
       --kubeconfig string          the location of the kubeconfig file to create.
       --user string                add an existing user to the cluster context
 ```

 ### Options inherited from parent commands